ComNets-Bremen/OPS/README.md

 - Install and setup OMNeT++ v5.2.1 or higher (use OMNeT++ installation Guide)
 - Install (or update) dependent software (automake, libtool and others - check `Prerequisites I` section)
-- Clone this repository: `git clone https://github.com/ComNets-Bremen/OPS`
+- Clone this repository: `git clone -b OPS-NG https://github.com/ComNets-Bremen/OPS`
 - Checkout and build dependencies: `./bootstrap.sh`.
-This will also download, copy and build SWIM with INET (see section `SWIM Mobility Model` below)
+This will also build SWIM and ExtendedSWIM with INET (see section `SWIM Mobility Model` and `ExtendedSWIM Mobility Model` below)
 - Create makefiles: `./ops-makefile-setup.sh`
 - Build simulation: `make`
+- Create the `locations.txt`, `events.txt` and `properties.txt` files using the samples given.
+- Modify the `omnetpp-ubm.ini` according to your preferences
-- Run simulation: `./ops-simu-run.sh -m cmdenv -c simulations/omnetpp-herald-epidemic.ini -p parsers.txt`
+- Run simulation: `./ops-simu-run.sh -m cmdenv -c simulations/omnetpp-ubm.ini -p parsers.txt`
 - Parse logs to obtain graphs (check `Parsers` section)
 - See how you can improve !!!